ebi-uniprot/protvar-fe/public/help.md

 <a name="cadd"></a>**CADD:** CADD scores “the deleteriousness of single nucleotide variants as well as insertion/deletions variants in the human genome” - from the [CADD website](https://cadd.gs.washington.edu/) CADD scores are freely available for all non-commercial applications however a licence is required for commercial applications, details of which can be found on their website.
 [CADD citation](https://www.nature.com/articles/ng.2892)

 <a name="co-located-variants"></a>**Co-located Variants:** ProtVar retrieves variants which have been reported at the same amino acid position as the variant.
-This mean that the point mutation itself may be any of the three nucleotide position of the codon, not necessarily the same genomic position as the user entered variant.
+This means that the point mutation itself may be any of the three nucleotide positions of the codon, not necessarily the same genomic position as the user entered variant.

 <a name="contact"></a>**Contact:** If you have any problems using ProtVar or cannot retrieve the data you want then please use the contact form to get in touch with the ProtVar team who will do their best to assist you.
 Additionally if you have any suggestions to improve ProtVar or requests to add something new to help your work then please let us know.